laforge49/asynchronous-entities/README.md

 Operations on entities would be via messages sent via Clojure's async package.
 The first two concerns here are (1) there will may well be too many entities (10,000+) to dedicate a channel to each entity.
 And (2) operations on both entities and entity sub-trees should be atomic.

+## Entities

+At its heart, an entity is a data structure which has an unchanging name.
+An entity can have one or more ordered sets of child entite.

+Operations are applied atomically to an entity and any number of its child entities, recursively.